MicrosoftDocs/sql-docs/docs/machine-learning/r/reference/sqlrutils/outputparameter.md

     mm <- rxSerializeModel(mm)
     return(list(mm = mm, in_df = in_df))
   }
-  # create InpuData Object for an input parameter that is a data frame
+  # create InputData Object for an input parameter that is a data frame
   # note: if the input parameter is not a data frame use InputParameter object
   id <- InputData(name = "in_df",
                   defaultQuery = paste0("select top 10000 ArrDelay,CRSDepTime,",